KDE/documentation-develop-kde-org/content/hig/components/editing/list.md

 For deselection you can either add a remove button for seleted icons next to the add button or use an icon on the list item.

-![Using an on-demand pattern to display a \"Remove\" icon.](/hig/ListPickerRemoveItem.png)
+![Using an on-demand pattern to display a "Remove" icon.](/hig/ListPickerRemoveItem.png)

 Code